Skip to main content

 • Biological and cultural diversity (i.e., the biosphere and ethnosphere) and societal pressures that endanger both

-• Protected area designation and conservation (i.e., primarily in the polar and tropical regions)
+• Protected area designation and conservation (i.e., primarily in the polar, tropical regions, and near my home in Canada)

-• Social science and ethnographic approaches, including experimental, survey, and in-depth interview methods
+• Social science and ethnography, including experimental, survey, and in-depth interviews and narrative workshops (focus groups)

 • Eye-witness reporting with a camera